 - A mountain I had decided to climb and reach the top because I knew the view from up there would be beautiful

 - And that’s exactly what I did and focussed on my end goal and my dad’s dream.

-Since I was pursuing CA after my engineering I could opt for the direct route, which means I had to give only two levels: IPCC and CA Final.
+Since I was pursuing CA from ICA after my engineering, I could opt for the direct route.
+This meant I could skip CPT and had to give only two levels: IPCC and CA Final.

 You can read this comprehensive article to understand more on How to become a CA from ICAI.

 Well, it was an uphill task of coping with Accounts coming from a science background.

 - I just had 5 months to prepare for CA IPCC (as I had to complete my engineering internship as well).
 I decided to give only CA IPCC Group 1.

 - I joined a class where Mr. Sharad Shah (from Shah tutorials) took up my case as a challenge and taught me everything in Accounts from scratch.
-Being a science student I struggled with the IPCC curriculum.
-Everyone around me thought I am crazy but I kept pushing.
+Being a science student, I struggled with the IPCC curriculum.
+Everyone around me used to think I am crazy but I kept pushing.